Accessing services with SSH

 $ cf create-service MySQL 100mb MY-DB

-To push an app that will act as the host for the SSH tunnel, push any app that will successfully deploy to Cloud Foundry.
+To push an app that acts as the host for the SSH tunnel, push any app that successfully deploys to Cloud Foundry.

 Note: Your app must be prepared before you push it.
 See the Pushing an App topic for details on preparing apps for pushing.

-Note: To enable SSH access to your app, SSH access must also be enabled for both the space that contains the app and Cloud Foundry.
-See the App SSH Overview topic for more details.
+Note: To activate SSH access to your app, SSH access must also be activated for both the space that contains the app and Cloud Foundry.
+For more information, see App SSH Overview.

 To establish SSH access to your service instance, you must create a service key that contains critical information for configuring your SSH tunnel.

 Create a service key for your service instance using the cf create-service-key command.

 Retrieve your new service key using the cf service-key command.

 $ cf service-key MY-DB EXTERNAL-ACCESS-KEY Getting key EXTERNAL-ACCESS-KEY for service instance MY-DB as email@example.com